What Are Push Notifications?

 - Push notification personalization improves CTR by 400%

 For marketers, it stands out as an engagement channel because it is accessible and actionable.
-From recollection to retargeting, Push Notifications are designed to give you bang for the buck.
+From recollection to retargeting, Push Notifications are designed to give you a bang for the buck.
 With the right people to guide you when you embark on a journey of retention-led growth, you are only a good decision away from building a community of loyalists and advocates.
+Booking a free demo with us could be that good decision.